 - Attraction Type: Canal

-- Significance: A historic canal which was created for commercial transportation, but ended up in popular tourist destination.
+- Significance: A historic canal that was created for commercial transportation, but ended up in a popular tourist destination.

 - How to Reach: If you are coming down air, you need to come at Landvetter Airport in Gothenburg.
 You can then go to various locations through which the Gota Canal has passed by.

 - Best Time to Visit: During the summer.

 - Nearest Airport: Landvetter Airport (GOT) in Gothenburg.